Gunn diode: Principle

-When a high enough potential is applied to the diode, the charge carrier density along the cathode becomes unstable, and will develop small segments of low conductivity, with the rest of the cathode having high conductivity.
-Most of the cathode voltage drop will occur across the segment, so it will have a high electric field.
-Under the influence of this electric field it will move along the cathode to the anode.
-It is not possible to balance the population in both bands, so there will always be thin slices of high field strength in a general background of low field strength.
-So in practice, with a small increase in forward voltage, a low conductivity segment is created at the cathode, resistance increases, the segment moves along the bar to the anode, and when it reaches the anode it is absorbed and a new segment is created at the cathode to keep the total voltage constant.
-If the voltage is lowered, any existing slice is quenched and resistance decreases again.
+When a high enough potential is applied to the diode, the charge carrier density along the cathode becomes unstable and will develop small segments of low conductivity, with the rest of the cathode having high conductivity.
+Most of the cathode voltage drop will occur across the segment so that it will have a high electric field.
+Under the influence of this electric field, it will move along the cathode to the anode.
+It is impossible to balance the population in both bands, so thin slices of high-field strength will always be in a background of low-field strength.
+So in practice, with a slight increase in forward voltage, a low conductivity segment is created at the cathode, resistance increases, the segment moves along the bar to the anode, and when it reaches the anode, it is absorbed, and a new segment is created at the cathode to keep the total voltage constant.
+Any existing slice is quenched if the voltage is lowered and resistance decreases again.

+In this context, ballistic electrons—those that travel with minimal scattering—play a crucial role.
+They can move through the semiconductor with a long mean free path, effectively gaining the necessary energy to transition to the higher energy states.

-The laboratory methods that are used to select materials for the manufacture of Gunn diodes include angle-resolved photoemission spectroscopy.
+The laboratory methods used to select materials for manufacturing Gunn diodes include angle-resolved photoemission spectroscopy.

 Applications

-Because of their high frequency capability, Gunn diodes are mainly used at microwave frequencies and above.
-They can produce some of the highest output power of any semiconductor devices at these frequencies.
+Because of their high-frequency capability, Gunn diodes are mainly used at microwave frequencies and above.
+They can produce some of the highest output power of any semiconductor device at these frequencies.
 Their most common use is in oscillators, but they are also used in microwave amplifiers to amplify signals.
 Because the diode is a one-port (two terminal) device, an amplifier circuit must separate the outgoing amplified signal from the incoming input signal to prevent coupling.
-One common circuit is a reflection amplifier which uses a circulator to separate the signals.
-A bias tee is needed to isolate the bias current from the high frequency oscillations.
+One common circuit is a reflection amplifier that separates the signals using a circulator.
+A bias tee is needed to isolate the bias current from the high-frequency oscillations.

 Sensors and measuring instruments

-Gunn diode oscillators are used to generate microwave power for: airborne collision avoidance radar, anti-lock brakes, sensors for monitoring the flow of traffic, car radar detectors, pedestrian safety systems, "distance travelled" recorders, motion detectors, "slow-speed" sensors (to detect pedestrian and traffic movement up to 85 km/h (50 mph)), traffic signal controllers, automatic door openers, automatic traffic gates, process control equipment to monitor throughput, burglar alarms and equipment to detect trespassers, sensors to avoid derailment of trains, remote vibration detectors, rotational speed tachometers, moisture content monitors.
+Gunn diode oscillators generate microwave power for: airborne collision avoidance radar, anti-lock brakes, sensors for monitoring the flow of traffic, car radar detectors, pedestrian safety systems, "distance travelled" recorders, motion detectors, "slow-speed" sensors (to detect pedestrian and traffic movement up to 85 km/h (50 mph)), traffic signal controllers, automatic door openers, automatic traffic gates, process control equipment to monitor throughput, burglar alarms and equipment to detect trespassers, sensors to avoid derailment of trains, remote vibration detectors, rotational speed tachometers, moisture content monitors.